astropy/photutils/docs/photutils/segmentation.rst

 primary tool for measuring the photometry, centroids, and morphological properties of sources defined in a segmentation image.
-When the segmentation image is generated using image thresholding (e.g., using `~photutils.detect_sources`), the source segments effectively represent the isophotal footprint of each source and the resulting photometry is effectively isophotal photometry.
+When the segmentation image is generated using image thresholding (e.g., using :func:`~photutils.detect_sources`), the source segments effectively represent the isophotal footprint of each source and the resulting photometry is effectively isophotal photometry.

-`~photutils.segmentation.segment_properties` returns a list of :class:`~photutils.segmentation.SegmentProperties` objects, one for each segmented source (or a specified subset of sources).
+:func:`~photutils.segmentation.segment_properties` returns a list of :class:`~photutils.segmentation.SegmentProperties` objects, one for each segmented source (or a specified subset of sources).
 An Astropy `~astropy.table.Table` of source properties can be generated using the :func:`~photutils.segmentation.properties_table` function.
-Please see `~photutils.segmentation.SegmentProperties` for the list of the many properties that are calculated for each source.
-Even more properties are likely to be added in the future.
+Please see :class:`~photutils.segmentation.SegmentProperties` for the list of the many properties that are calculated for each source.
+More properties are likely to be added in the future.

 Let's detect sources and measure their properties in a synthetic image.
-For this example, we will use the `~photutils.background.Background` class to produce a background and background noise image.
+For this example, we will use the :class:`~photutils.background.Background` class to produce a background and background noise image.
 We define a 2D detection threshold image using the background and background rms maps.
 We set the threshold at 3 sigma above the background:

 .. doctest-requires:: scipy